MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-121-Operating-Requirements-Domestic-Flag-Supplemental-Operations/subpart-K-Instrument-Equipment-Requirements/section-121.310.md

 (j) *Additional emergency exits.* Approved emergency exits in the passenger compartments that are in excess of the minimum number of required emergency exits must meet all of the applicable provisions of this section except paragraphs (f)(1), (2), and (3) of this section and must be readily accessible.

-(k) On each large passenger-carrying turbojet-powered airplane, each ventral exit and tailcone exit must be -
+(k) On each large passenger-carrying turbojet-powered airplane, each ventral exit and tailcone exit must be—

 (1) Designed and constructed so that it cannot be opened during flight; and